 I typically use dark red color to change the colors of the letters.
 Motivational parts are better analyzed with subvocalization, so when reading them I may slow down to subvocalization speed.
 And I check the way I feel about the subject after each paragraph.
 Am I more motivated?
 Did my belief become stronger?
 Do I have an incentive to motivate others and spread the ideas?

-For a normal person with normal interests, motivational reading should be rare, like visiting a church on Sundays for Christians.
+For a normal person with normal interests, motivational reading should be rare, like visiting a church on Sunday for Christians.
 Possibly 10% of the reading.
 An abnormally high rate of motivational reading may hurt critical thinking, and introduce biases of filter bubbles and magical thinking.
 Abnormally low rates of motivational reading may signal boring and passionless individuals not motivated by a strong value system.

 Metacognition